rdamrong/terraform-ovirt-create_vm/README.md

-# Create teamplate in oVirt from qcow2 with Terraform
+# Create VM in oVirt from template with Terraform

 ```
 export OVIRT_PASSWORD="mypassword"